2021 Distinguished University Professors

 Director, Center for Biomedical Engineering and Technology

-As a principal investigator for over 35 years, Dr. Lederer has led his research team to several key discoveries in calcium signaling, including the 1992 discovery of calcium sparks, the calcium signals in the heart that underlie all heart contractions, as well as all other muscles and excitable cells.
+As a principal investigator for over 35 years, William Lederer has led his research team to several key discoveries in calcium signaling, including the 1992 discovery of calcium sparks, the calcium signals in the heart that underlie all heart contractions, as well as all other muscles and excitable cells.
 Dr. Lederer’s discovery and subsequent study of calcium sparks led to the development of a new area of research in local signaling events.

 Earlier in his career, while studying at Yale University, he discovered and characterized the transient inward current, a finding that contributed to medicine’s understanding of the arrhythmogenic delayed after-depolarization and early after-depolarization events.
 He also pioneered the use of confocal imaging in cardiac research, developing a number of techniques and tools.
 He is a leader in developing and implementing novel imaging technologies relevant to muscle biology that capture real-time signals at a high temporal and spatial resolution.